mvollmer/foreman-cockpit/README.md

-# Integrating Foreman and Cockpit
+# Foreman and Cockpit

-There is work in progress to integrate Cockpit into Foreman.
+There used to be work in progress to integrate Cockpit into Foreman, and we would record the necessary manual steps here to make the it all work.
+Now it's all wrapped up and shipped, and things are a lot simpler.
-Eventually, setting this up should be trivial but until it's all wrapped up and shipped -- it's complicated.

-Foreman 1.22 is the first version that includes the necessary code for the Cockpit integration, but the foreman-installer can not yet create the necessary configuration files.
+Still, it's good to document exactly what is supposed to work and how.

 The following instructions will set up a single new virtual machine that runs Foreman and you can seamlessly open Cockpit from Foreman for that same virtual machine.

-Current issues:

- - SELinux needs to be switched off.

 ## Setting up the virtual machine